Data is known to be the world’s most valuable resource. But companies struggle to make use of the information they’re collecting.

 In the realm of technology, things can break.
 In some cases, you might not even realize that your reporting is inaccurate.

-If you run into an issue with Google Analytics, it may be very difficult for you to get the support that you need.
+If you run into an issue with Google Analytics, it may be very difficult for you to get the support that you need from Google.
 Only self-serve options are available for free Google Analytics users, as account management is only an option for paying 360 customers.
-If you don’t work with a consultant, you risk spending time on analytics that isn’t even working properly, to begin with.

 If you want powerful analysis tools that help you understand your complete customer journey, then you need a Customer Analytics platform.
 Here’s a quick compare/contrast with takeaways for each platform, to help you make your best decision for your organization: